Constantine-Quantum-Tech/qff22-qrng/README.md

 2. Implement the ideas that you came up with in the above paragraph by coding a quantum circuit in Qiskit and execute it on a simulator `qasm_simulator`.

 3. Try to execute your circuit on a fake noisy backend.
 What do you observe?
 Compare the results you got from the simulator and from the fake noisy backend (you can use a metric called `entropy`).
-Can you explain the difference?
+Try to explain the difference?

-4. Can you come up with a list of ideas to improve the results that you got in task (3)?
+4. Try to come up with a list of ideas to improve the results that you got in task (3)?

 5. Implement one (or more :)) of the ideas that you came up with in task (4) and try to improve the results of task (3).